danielbatchford/CarEmergencyBrakeImplementation/README.md

 ## Example

 ## Implementation
-- in unity
+This control software was implemented in a 3D game engine, Unity.
+It model's a linear motion of both the throttle and brake pedals with `v = stuff`
-- based off this model
+- based off this model (DE)
-- picture
+- image here

+## Controls
+`Space` to apply the throttle.
+`B` to apple the brakes.

 ## Results
 - gif